 As a patient you have an important part to play in keeping your hospital clean by keeping personal belongings to a minimum and not littering, cleanliness is everyone’s responsibility.
 If you see something that isn’t right please let the ward or department staff know and we will aim to respond to your concern as soon possible.

 Standards of cleaning are monitored very closely with physical checks being undertaken daily and supported by a regime of more formal monitoring at regular intervals.
 Formal self monitoring is undertaken by the cleaning service to a level commensurate with Department of Health guidelines and is supported by a validation process involving a monitoring officer and clinical staff.

 We are constantly monitoring our standards of cleanliness with the ward and cleaning staff, to ensure high standards are maintained.
 This is validated by the scores achieved as part of the Patient Environment Action Team (PEAT) visits that are undertaken annually and supported by our own internal monthly mini PEAT process.
-The Trust scored well this year achieving a score of good for the third year running.

 Like all large establishments we sometimes have problems with pests.
 As a responsible organisation we recognise that we will never eliminate pests from our hospital and therefore we undertake to proactively manage pest by having a pest control specialist undertake site visits at least weekly.

 Summer is the busiest time for pests, but if you become aware of a pest problem at any time please let staff know immediately and we will ensure our pest specialists respond appropriately.